 - Overall, we rate Open Society Foundations Left Biased based on funding and support for political causes that align with the progressive left.
-We also rate them Mixed for factual reporting due to occasionally funding sources that have poor track records with facts as well as a lack of transparency in regards to funding US-based media organizations.
+We also rate them Mixed for factual reporting due to occasionally funding sources that have poor track records with facts and a lack of transparency in funding US-based media organizations.

 Factual Reporting: MIXED

-Open Society Foundations is based in New York City, with offices all around the world.
+Open Society Foundations is based in New York City, with offices worldwide.
 According to Forbes, in 2020, George Soros’s wealth is estimated to be around 8.3 billion dollars.
-To learn more about George Soros and his history see here: How George Soros Got Rich.
+To learn more about George Soros and his history, see here: How George Soros Got Rich.

-George Soros was mentored by philosopher Karl Popper who coined the term “Open Society”, meaning the opposite of authoritarian dictatorship and in support of democracy.
-Popper’s influence led to Soros eventually creating his foundations to fight for the principles of an open democratic society.
+George Soros was mentored by philosopher Karl Popper who coined the term “Open Society,” meaning the opposite of authoritarian dictatorship and in support of democracy.
+Popper’s influence led to Soros eventually creating his foundations to fight for an open democratic society’s principles.

 Due to the amount of money and the vast amount of organizations and causes George Soros supports, he has become a target of conservatives and conspiracy theorists who frequently promote conspiracy theories against him.
 For example, one conspiracy goes that George Soros was a Nazi, even though he is Jewish, hid from the Nazis, and was a child at the time.
-Currently, Soros has been accused of funding just about anything that conservatives view as negative.
-For example, he was accused of being a part of alleged election fraud during the 2020 Presidential Election, and anytime there is a protest by the left he is accused of either funding it or orchestrating it.
+Conservatives view anything funded by Soros Negatively.
+For example, he was accused of alleged election fraud during the 2020 Presidential Election, and anytime there is a protest by the left, he is charged with either funding it or orchestrating it.
 None of this has ever been proven to be true.

 Funded by / Ownership

-Open Society Foundations is a nonprofit that is primarily funded by George Soros and his connected corporations such as Geosor and Soros Fund Management LLC.
-To date, George Soros and his family have contributed 32 billion dollars and have a budget of 1.2 billion in 2020.
+George Soros and his connected corporations such as Geosor and Soros Fund Management LLC fund Open Society Foundations.
+George Soros and his family have contributed 32 billion dollars and have a budget of 1.2 billion in 2020.
 They also receive donations from outside individuals and organizations, but these amount to a small percentage of the total.
 Further, in 2020, Open Society Foundations individuals donated to Democratic politicians and causes.
 For example, they donated $35,660 to the Democratic Congressional Campaign Committee and $22,677 to President Joe Biden.
-Finally, Soros donated 28 million to Democratic affiliated groups during the 2020 election cycle.
+Finally, Soros donated 28 million to Democratic-affiliated groups during the 2020 election cycle.